qstommyshu/chat-image/README.md

-# Intelligent Website Crawler and AI-Powered Image Search System
+# Image Chat - An Intelligent Website Crawler and AI-Powered Image Search System

 A production-ready, modular system that intelligently crawls websites, extracts images, and provides powerful natural language search capabilities.
 Built with performance, scalability, and real-world applications in mind.